merideum/merideum-spec/docs/merit.md

 ```

 ### Nullability
-Variables are non-nullable by default.
-The `?` is used as part of the type declaration to denote a variable as nullable.
+Variables are non-nullable by default. `?` is used as part of the type declaration to denote a variable as nullable.
 If a nullable variable would be set to `null` at declaration, the type declaration _must_ be included.

 ```